marijnh/Eloquent-JavaScript/00_intro.md

 {{index [JavaScript, "availability of"], "casual computing"}}

-At one point language-based interfaces, such as the BASIC and DOS prompts of the 80s and 90s, were the main method of interacting with computers.
-Those have largely been replaced with visual interfaces, which are easier to learn but offer less freedom.
+At one point language-based interfaces, such as the BASIC and DOS prompts of the 1980s and 1990s, were the main method of interacting with computers.
+They have largely been replaced with visual interfaces, which are easier to learn but offer less freedom.
 Computer languages are still there, if you know where to look.
 One such language, JavaScript, is built into every modern web ((browser)) and is thus